ImageMagick/Usage-Markdown/color_mods/index.md

 ### Sepia Tone Coloring {#sepia-tone}

-A special photographic recoloring technique, "`-sepia-tone`" is basically consists to converting the image into a gray-scale, and coloring all the mid-tones to a special brown color.
+A special photographic recoloring technique, "`-sepia-tone`" basically consists of converting the image into a gray-scale, and coloring all the mid-tones to a special brown color.

 ~~~
 convert rose:   -sepia-tone 65%     sepia-tone.jpg